 So for now, I choose horses (and all my other 4-legged loves).

 Gina slowed Flame to a canter and reached down to pet his neck.
 The summer sun reached through the open sides of the arena and caressed the crimson stallion’s coat, making his neck almost sparkle in its brilliance.
-Gina had been so enchanted by Flame that she hadn’t noticed Renata escort a man and teenaged boy into the barn.
+Gina had been so enchanted by Flame that she hadn’t noticed Antonia escort a man and teenaged boy into the barn.
 She looked over to see the gate open on the barn side of the arena as she slowed Flame to a trot on the opposite side.
 She tensed up when she saw the teenager was her classmate, Chet.
-He followed along behind Renata as she led Patriot, the gray son of Spirit, their resident black stallion, into the arena, while the man leaned on the outside of the red pipe fencing and watched.
+He followed along behind Antonia as she led Patriot, the gray son of Spirit, their resident black stallion, into the arena, while the man leaned on the outside of the red pipe fencing and watched.
 Chet saw her at the same time and smiled.
 Not a friendly smile, but more like a sneer.
 He held is phone up and the sun reflected off it.
 Flame was already tense because he reacted to the tense signals coming from Gina’ body.
 Gina wasn’t prepared when Flame bolted, so when Flame ended up on the other end of the arena, she was left in the dust in their last location together.

 Chet started laughing.
 Laughing at her, the way they always did at Dale City High…